Family research in Tramonti, Campania, Italy

 S. MARIA DELLA NEVE – Capitignano

-For our experience, if you plan to come here to visit Tramonti, we always suggest to start the research months before the arrival.
+From our experience, if you plan to visit Tramonti we always recommend starting the research months before your arrival.
+This way you avoid spending your holidays in offices or churches dealing with bureaucracy.

 1. I am trying to find ancestors of Vincenzo Simeone, born Polvica, Tramonti, Italy.